MaistoV/BSpenaHPQC/Experiments.md

 ```

 ### Step 5
-Start the measurement scripts and saves the results in *test_result.csv* file.
+Start the measurement scripts and saves the results in *test_result.csv* file. (using subprocess module)

+SCrivere python 3.10

 ### Step 6
 Clean up test results using the same values used for run the test